-Advice For Dealing With a New Boss
+Advice for Dealing With a New Boss

-But the third, that's a different story.
-A new boss can enter your life in many ways, and all of them can be equally unsettling.
+As sure as night follows day, you will get a new boss at some point in your life.
 Perhaps your boss, a creative director, is fired to make way for fresh blood.
 Maybe your agency merges with another, and a new account director or CD is put in charge.
 Maybe your boss quits and gets replaced by someone very different.

 The Realities of Advertising Agency Turnover